anthony-ng/Authentication-And-Authorization/README.md

-# Sinatra Authentication And Authorization
+# Sinatra: Authentication and Authorization

 ## Summary